robertwenner/comics/doc/checks.md

 Checks a comic's published date is always on certain weekdays.
-For regularly published comics, it may make sense to check that a comic is always scheduled for a certain weekday, e.g., every Friday.
+For regularly published comics, it may make sense to check that a comic is always scheduled on the same weekdays, e.g., every Friday, or every Monday and Friday.

 To use this check, configure the weekday(s).
 Use 1 for Monday, 2 for Tuesday, and so on.
 If no weekday is given, this check is effectively